bblhd/crwm/README.md

 To uninstall just remove the executable from wherever it was installed (eg: `rm /usr/local/bin/crwm`)

+### Requirements
+- xcb
+- xcb-keysyms
+- lucida sans for X, if status bar is enabled

 ## Thanks

 - I used the [xwm](https://github.com/mcpcpc/xwm) by [Michael Czigler](https://github.com/mcpcpc) as a reference and to practice with xcb which was incredibly helpful due to the lack of documention